Defunct Brands of the 2000s

 2002–2008 Alcoholic Beverages

 Sparks was a caffeinated alcoholic malt drink launched in 2002 by McKenzie River Corporation.
-It became known for its bright orange ca…
+It was known for its bright orange can,…

 • The CSI Fingerprint Examination Kit